-Signal Theatre Company is actress/producer Kellie Batchelor and director/producer Robert Wolstenholme.
+Signal Theatre Company is a registered charity – you can find out more about that here.
+But on a day-to-day basis, things are run by actress/producer Kellie Batchelor and director/producer Robert Wolstenholme.

 Kellie Batchelor – Actor/Producer